 The best small campervans with removable fittings

-Small campervans are, well, small (obviously).
-So, when trying to maximise the space in yours, have a think about what the best small campervan layout might be.
-Some models come with furnishings and fittings that are easy to take out and rearrange (a bit like Tetris) so you can get your camper set up just how you like it.
-You can take things in and out depending on what you need for any particular trip.
-You’re going to need significantly less stuff on a weekend jaunt to Scotland, than you are for a six-week trip across Europe, for example.
+Small camper vans are, well, small (obviously).
+So, when trying to maximise the space in yours, have a think about what your preferred small campervan layout might be.
+Some models come with furnishings and fittings that are easy to take out and rearrange (a bit like Tetris) so you can get your camper set up just how you like it and use it for different occasions (rumour has it VW are still working on the dinner party setup).

 Jerba's J-Pod : Choose to configure your van in one of four ways: full camper, family car, half-in, half-out or awning living.

 Bilbo’s Space Van: Firstly, what a name!
 Oh and the vans pretty great too.
 The removable pods in this van are blocky and modular.
 Easy to move = ultimate flexibility.
 You’re free to experiment and see what works best for you.

 The best small campers with twin doors

 Twin doors (one on each side) help make the van seem bigger and more spacious(you'll definitely appreciate that if you plan on being in it for over a week at a time).
 Twin doors that you can fling open also help to ventilate when you're cooking, because no one wants to wake up to the smell of stale stinky tuna from last night.
 You can also create an outdoor area when the weather's warm, making it feel like your living space has been extended.
 ‘Inside, outside kitchens' do what they say on the tin: they can be used from the outside, but also the inside when you open the door behind them.

 Here are some of the top small campers with twin doors:

 Auto Campers: These models have two opening sides to create more space, as well as a kitchen that can be used in or outside the van.